-It’s been said many times before—probably every four years—but rarely has it been said with such vitriol, or rung as true: “Americans are going to get the president they deserve.”
+It’s been said many times before—probably every four years—but rarely has it been said with such vitriol or rung as true: “Americans are going to get the president they deserve.”

 Gone are the days of 2008’s campaign of hope and change we can believe in.
-Nope, nowadays candidates sour the conversation, poison the rhetoric and behave like petulant children.
+Nope, nowadays, candidates sour the conversation, poison the rhetoric, and behave like petulant children.
 A nation shrugs.
 We brought this upon ourselves.

 The same can be said of Zack Snyder’s perverse and uneven superhero slobber knocker, Batman v Superman: Dawn of Justice.

-Picking up during the climatic battle between General Zod (Michael Shannon) and Superman/Clark Kent (Henry Cavill) that laid waste to much of Metropolis, Bruce Wayne (Ben Affleck) races through the city trying to save his employees at Wayne Financial.
+Picking up during the climactic battle between General Zod (Michael Shannon) and Superman/Clark Kent (Henry Cavill) that laid waste to much of Metropolis, Bruce Wayne (Ben Affleck) races through the city trying to save his employees at Wayne Financial.
 Wayne looks on in helpless frustration as two gods battle for dominance, but the tragedy in Wayne’s life is that this is not the first time Wayne was a helpless bystander.
 And for the umpteenth time, the murder of Young Master Wayne’s parents is used to explain a life of vigilantism.
-Stories must start somewhere, no matter how familiar it may feel.
+Stories must start somewhere, no matter how familiar they may feel.

-It is unclear how entrenched Wayne is into his own alter ego, Batman, during Zod and Supe’s fight, but considering how adept he is when the story flashes forward 18 months; there is a sense that Wayne has been rocking the Bat for sometime.
+It is unclear how entrenched Wayne is into his own alter ego, Batman, during Zod and Supe’s fight, but considering how adept he is when the story flashes forward 18 months, there is a sense that Wayne has been rocking the Bat for some time.

 That sense of time, or displaced time, is what Snyder carries over from his Batman franchise predecessor, Christopher Nolan—who functions as an Executive Producer for this installment.
 Title cards and the occasional mention of passing time invade the script, but they do little as Snyder opts for a piece that is both contemporary, yet mythical in its structure.
 Batman v Superman is the America of yesterday and today, one where we are shown a world larger than the twin cities of Metropolis and Gotham, yet feels like they are the only place inhabited by humanity.
 Even Smallville seems just across the bay.

 The terrorism analogy is obvious, as are the Bushisms of Wayne’s Batman—“If there is a 1% chance that he is against us, we have to take it as an absolute certainty that he will.” etc., etc. Fear governs Snyder’s Metropolis/Gotham.
 Fear of the unknown, fear of helplessness, fear of a world gone mad, fear of fear itself.
 On the wall of Luther’s office hangs a religious painting of Judgment Day.
 Superheroes regress civilization back to the Dark Ages.

 That is what makes Snyder’s second DC installment unsatisfyingly curious.
 Batman v Superman is three movies stitched together in a not completely convincing way.
-It is possible that a longer director’s cut will delve deeper into the pessimism that Snyder invokes, maybe even provide more satisfying exposition, but most likely, it will be more superheroes punching each other and teeing up the next movie.
+It is possible that a longer director’s cut will delve deeper into the pessimism that Snyder invokes, maybe even provide a more satisfying exposition, but most likely, it will be more superheroes punching each other and teeing up the next movie.
 After all, that is what drives the audience back to the theater time and time again.
 Making these movies is like printing money, and the more movies they set up, the better the studio’s financial future looks.
 With America no longer interested in a president of ideals, but with one of business sensibility, Batman v Superman may not be the movie we want, but it is the one we deserve.